andreyzhd/VideoMEG/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-We would like to note, however that Matlab code for Motion Magnification is under different license.